 The 50 words you need to know for banking interviews

 Advisory: Part of the Investment Banking Division.
 Similar to M&A, but with slightly more emphasis on providing advice and less on providing finance.
-Often the main or only business line of specialised boutiques.
+Often the main or only business line of specialized boutiques.

-Associate: The second most junior rank.
-Associates are either promoted from the Analyst programme or recruited from business schools with MBA qualifications.
+Associate: The second most junior rank in a bank.
+Associates are either promoted from the analyst program or recruited directly from a business school’s MBA program.

-Back office: Refers to staff who are responsible for settlement, administrative tasks and maintaining IT systems.
+Back office: The staff who are responsible for settlement, administrative tasks, and maintaining IT systems.
 Some back office jobs, particularly in IT development, can be very well paid, but in general they do not earn as much as the front office.

 Brokerage: A company which matches buyers and sellers of securities, making money either out of charging a percentage commission, or out of the spread.

-Capital markets: The part of Investment Banking Division which is responsible for helping corporate clients to raise money from the bond and equity markets.
-Capital markets bankers need to gather feedback from investors, decide on the pricing of securities and liaise with Sales & Trading to get the securities sold.
+Capital Markets: The part of the Investment Banking Division which is responsible for helping corporate clients to raise money from the bond and equity (capital) markets.
+Capital markets bankers need to gather feedback from investors, decide on the price of securities and liaise with Sales & Trading to get the securities sold.

 Cash market: As opposed to “derivatives market”, the market in which “underlying” securities are bought and sold rather than derivative claims on them.
 Not to be confused with “money market”.

-Compliance: The middle office team who are responsible for ensuring that other parts of the bank comply with all relevant laws and regulations.
-Compliance officers are responsible for arranging training, monitoring activity and providing advice to employees.
+Compliance: The middle office team responsible for ensuring that other parts of the bank comply with all relevant laws and regulations.
+Compliance officers are responsible for arranging training, monitoring activity, and providing advice to employees.